ethersphere/bee-docs/docs/working-with-bee/security.md

 :::info
-There is an inheritance relationship between roles: consumer ⊆ creator ⊆ accountant ⊆ maintainer Maintainer role is universal - it's the superset of all permissions beloning to other roles.
+There is an inheritance relationship between roles: consumer ⊆ creator ⊆ accountant ⊆ maintainer Maintainer role is universal - it's the superset of all permissions belonging to other roles.
 :::

 #### Example